Areas of Interest

 - BA, Tianjin University of Commerce

-- Principle Investigator, June 2014 – May 2016, SSHRC Insight Development Grant, $68,957.
+- Principal Investigator, June 2014 – May 2018, Social Sciences and Humanities Research Council of Canada (SSHRC), Insight Development Grant, $68,957.
 Project: “Understanding Cost Efficiency in the Public K-12 Education Systems: A Behavioural Approach”.
-Co-applicants: Michael Atkinson and Jim Marshall.
+Co-applicants: Michael M. Atkinson and Jim Marshall.

-- Principle Investigator, June 2014 – November 2015, President’s SSHRC Grant, University of Saskatchewan, $6,750.
+- Principal Investigator, June 2014 – June 2016, President’s SSHRC Grant, University of Saskatchewan, $6,750.
 Project “The Real Test: Effectiveness of Balanced-Budget Fiscal Rules during Economic Recession”.
-Co-Applicants: Michael Atkinson and Stephen Tapp.
+Co-Applicants: Michael M. Atkinson and Stephen Tapp.

 - Obeyaa Ampofo-Addo, Haizhen Mou, Rose Olfert and Donna Goodridge.
 2016.
 “Location Decisions of Family Physicians in Saskatchewan: What Really Matters?”
 Canadian Journal of Rural Medicine.
 Vol. 21, No. 1: 7 – 12. http://www.ncbi.nlm.nih.gov/pubmed/26824804